How to Use the London Underground

 3. Stand Behind the Yellow Line

-On every Tube platform, you will find a yellow line painted along the edge.
-This line marks the boundary between where it is safe to stand, and where it is dangerous.
-Stand BEHIND the line (not on top of!) in order to avoid any risk of death or injury.
+Stand BEHIND the line (not on top of!) in order to limit any risk of death or injury.

 You may occasionally see passengers swiftly walking down the platform directly on top of the yellow line – but do not follow their lead!